(Body Shielding shields against DEW attacks: whether “sharp” and you feel the zap, or “subtle”- you don’t feel it gradually become more fatigued)

 I wear the Xenolite 630VS vest night and day; but I opt for more thickness at night (0.35 mm) versus day (0.175 mm)

 - I wear the Xenolite 630 VS vest during the night at a thickness of 0.35mm.
 I face more targeting at night, especially when I sleep so I need more protection.
 (I’ve found this works for everything I face, but if you feel your targeting is extreme, Xenolite has an option to make the thickness 0.5 mm.
 By default the vest back thickness is 0.25mm but you can customize that and make it thicker if you are hit in the back often.)
+When ordering, choose option: 600-B Lead composite.

 For those who want to explore the different configurtations and options for lead vests, read on.